Krinlee/DISCORD_GAME_BOT/README.txt

 have a channel in my Discord where I test out the bots before releasing them to the channels that everyone can see.
 But to get the ID for those you just right click on the channel and in the list should be the option to copy the ID.

+To use these files you will need to install Discord.py and dotenv in the cmd/terminal.